 Communication and collaboration can be another critical challenge for remote managers and their teams.

 88% of remote workers use email to stay in touch with their colleagues, while 47% use instant messaging.
 Other popular technologies include video conferencing and VoIP/Skype.
 While it's a good idea to offer a few different ways to communicate, it can also be helpful to keep information and conversations in one place.
 Some companies choose to use tools like Slack for communications, or Asana, which also offers tools for organising and tracking work.
-A number of firms have their own internal management tools.
+Several firms have their own internal management tools.

 While email and instant messaging may be useful for one-on-one communication, meetings using video conferencing or on the phone are often better for group meetings.